 3. User Experience Testing

-- Usability: How intuitive is the model interface for users?
+- Usability: How intuitive the model interface is for users

 Different types of generative content require tailored testing methodologies: